tech41-de/AudioCallBackTemplate/README.md

 The microphone sound is loud and clear.

 Please test always on hardware, audio is not working on the emulator.
-Best with wired headphones like Apple EarPods.
+Use wired headphones like Apple EarPods.
 Bluetooth causes latency.

 <img src="https://raw.githubusercontent.com/tech41-de/AudioCallBackTemplate/master/AudioCallbackTemplate.png" alt="Audio Callback Template Screenshot" width="300" height="auto">